 The JASMIN2020 conference will showcase how the JASMIN facility is supporting and advancing environmental science research.
-This free event will be held at JASMIN’s home institution, the Science and Technology Facilities Council (STFC) Rutherford Appleton Laboratory at the Harwell Campus in Oxfordshire, on Tuesday 16th June 2020.
+This free event will be held at JASMIN’s home institution, the Science and Technology Facilities Council (STFC) Rutherford Appleton Laboratory at the Harwell Campus in Oxfordshire, on POSTPONED.

 The one day event will be an opportunity for users to share experiences of using JASMIN and see how others have solved problems with the available tools/applications.
 The conference aims to help users get the most out of JASMIN’s facilities by learning from others' experiences.
 It will also allow for users to engage with the JASMIN team (and our funders) and express how using JASMIN for their research has had a positive benefit on the environmental science community or wider society.

 The event will allow for networking and knowledge sharing so that attendees can leave with ideas for improving their work on JASMIN.
 The conference will be a mixture of user presentations, updates from the JASMIN team and poster sessions.
 The JASMIN team will share information about existing and new services that are of interest to the community.